 PLAN | Up to entry fees and opening hours can be found on the castle’s website.

 GUARANTEE YOUR ENTRY | Book your tickets in advance here

 READ | Find out more about one of England’s most famous castles with our guide to visiting Windsor Castle.

 Go punting in Cambridge

 Cambridge is an iconic university town and an easy day trip from London.
 It’s just under 2 hours north of the city by car and around an hour by train.

 There are iconic locations you must visit on your England trip and this is one of them.
-The world renown university is home to some of the most beautiful stone buildings, yet its biggest attraction is water based.
+The world renowned university is home to some of the most beautiful stone buildings, yet its biggest attraction is water-based.
 Join an organised group or hire a punt and go punting down the river.
 It’s a beautiful way to enjoy this historic university city.